ansible-community/ansible-vault/README.md

 - The endpoint to use for KMS
 - Default value: AWS_KMS_ENDPOINT

-## Vault AZURE Key Vault Auto-unseal
+## Vault Azure Key Vault Auto-unseal

 This feature enabled operators to delegate the unsealing process to AZURE Key Vaultto ease operations in the event of a partial failure and to aid in the creation of new or ephemeral clusters.